 How do learning communities work?

-When faculty who teach in a learning community, their courses are "linked" to one or more other courses.
+When faculty teach in a learning community, their courses are "linked" to one or more other courses.
 This means that instructors in a learning community share a cohort of about 25 students.
 Instructors collaborate to connect their courses through a common theme around a common issue.
 In addition, they choose course materials and develop activities and assignments designed to encourage integrative learning, which has been identified as an essential student learning outcome.
-So, for example, in a learning community that links Biology with Psychology, a common theme might be “health” and students might integrate what the learn in both courses to explore an issue such as diabetes that has both biological and psychological implications.
+So, for example, in a learning community that links Biology with Psychology, a common theme might be “health” and students might integrate what they learn in both courses to explore an issue such as diabetes that has both biological and psychological implications.
 This way, students can connect and apply what they learn.

 Who should teach in a learning community?

 Faculty who are interested in fostering integrative thinking and in collaborating with colleagues across disciplines.

 How do I get involved in learning communities?

 If you are interested in teaching in a learning community, or if you and a colleague have an idea for a link, please first check with you chairperson(s).
 If your chair agrees, please contact Janine Graziano (email@example.com).